Note

 2. Parameter Estimation via Optimization#

 We implement inverse modeling to estimate gamma distribution parameters using nonlinear least squares optimization.
 A spin-up period is excluded to allow thermal breakthrough to stabilize.
-We use :func:~gwtransport.residence_time.fraction_explained to compute the fraction of pore volumes with valid residence times, and exclude the period where the model output is not yet fully informed by the input signal.
+We use :func:~gwtransport.residence_time.fraction_explained_gamma to compute the advective fraction of each output bin explained by the flow record, and exclude the period where the model output is not yet fully informed by the input signal.

 [3]:

-# Compute fraction_explained to determine the spin-up period.
+# Compute the advective coverage to determine the spin-up period.

 # spin-up period was sufficient.